TwinkleByte/nouveau-smi/README.md

 ```
 Usage of nouveau-smi:
 Options:
-  -a         Set fan control to AUTO mode
-  --auto     Set fan control to AUTO mode
+  -a, --auto   Set fan control to AUTO mode.
-  -f         Set the fan speed (40 to 80)
-  --fan      Set the fan speed (40 to 80)
+  -f, --fan    Set the fan speed (range: 40 to 80).
 ```